 On April 26, 2012, the Company announced that it had commenced Stage 1 of the 2012 exploration program on the Rainbow Project.
 This initial work was carried out in three traunches, each budgeted at \$26,000 plus HST.
 Initial field work consisted of detailed geochemical surveys designed to further evaluate existing mineralized zones and to assess the exploration potential of the eastern parts of the Property.
 Field crews collected 710 samples during late April and May and samples were submitted to ALS Chemex in British Columbia for assay and analysis.
-The initial two traunches have been fully completed, invoiced in May, 2012 and paid in June 2012, and the third tranche was completed and invoiced as at November 30, 2012.
+The three traunches have been fully completed, as at February 28, 2013, and we are awaiting receipt of a report from Mr. von Einsiedel.